 Bar talk!

-But that's not all!
-In the fascinating world of vintage computers, challenges and experiments are the order of the day.
-Let's talk a bit about my ongoing projects with IBM PS/2 Model 30 computers, both the Intel 8086 processor version and the Intel 286 processor version.
+But it doesn't end there!
+In the fascinating world of vintage computers, the challenges and experiments are on the agenda.
+Let's talk a little about my ongoing projects with IBM PS/2 Model 30 computers, both the version with Intel 8086 processor and the one with the Intel 286 processor.

-Among the various experiments that are coming to life, I remember the upgrade of the Intel 8086 processor with the NEC V30, the installation of the mathematical coprocessor and the transfer of files to modern computers via FastLynx and serial connection.
+Among the various experiments that are coming to life, I remember the update of the Intel 8086 processor with the NEC V30, the installation of the mathematical covering cover and the transfer of modern computer files via Fastlynx and serial connection.

 If you're a fan of vintage computers, don't miss the details and adventures I share on the YouTube channel @ValorosoIT.
 I'm also on TikTok, Instagram, Facebook...